Clomid vs Letrozole for Fertility

 Since Letrozole also lowers estrogen, it might seem logical that it would have the same effect.
 However, studies show that patients treated with Letrozole generally have thicker endometrial linings compared to those treated with Clomiphene.

-This is likely due to the fact that Letrozole is cleared more quickly from the body, allowing the uterine lining enough time to thicken.
+This is likely because Letrozole is cleared from the body more quickly, allowing the uterine lining enough time to thicken.

 Multiple Pregnancies